HankLyu/Influential_Sustainability_on_Social_Networks/README.md

 # Analysis social network

-This code is used in the paper _Influential Sustainability on Social Networks_.
+This code is used in the simulation of the paper entitled "Influential Sustainability on Social Networks", ICDM 2015

 ## Four algorithms for analysis network